pantheon-systems/documentation/source/content/guides/launch/05-advanced-curls.md

 cURL uses a bundle of Certificate Authority (CA) public keys (CA certificates) to verify the SSL certificate by default.

 The `-k` option tells cURL to skip certificate verification, including the server’s TLS certificate and CA certificates.
-If your SSL certificate is not yet provisioned, using the `-k` flag will suppress errors and allow you to get results from your cURL commands.
+If your SSL certificate is not yet provisioned, using the `-k` option will suppress errors and allow you to get results from your cURL commands.

 If you are using SCP and SFTP for transfers, the `-k` option instructs cURL to skip the known hosts verification.